KWDB/docs/en/development/read-write-data/kafka.md

 ::: warning Note

 - Time-series table names follow the `table_name.column_name` structure.
-- If the target table doesn’t exist, it will be automatically created with `timestamp` and `value` columns.
+- If the target table doesn't exist, it will be automatically created with `timestamp` and `value` columns.
 - All columns, including tags, are stored as `VARCHAR`.

 :::